gringer/presentation-notes/docs/2018-May-24-London-Calling.md

 * People don't exploit alll the information in the signal
 * Quite a lot of work to do.

-* Bases is not modelled, similar current for different sequences.
+* Bases are not modelled, similar current for different sequences.

 * Progress on homopolymers, over past few months.

-* Nanopolish is still the gold standard for preating these data
-* Can do well in some contexts.
+* Nanopolish is still the gold standard for treating these data, but medaka can do well in some contexts.

 ## Nanopore solutions